Last Updated on June 18, 2022 by Nicole

 Cactus Club Restaurant has a location right on the beach at English Bay.
 This is a fabulous place to have cocktails and watch the sunset.

 We are now heading out of downtown and over the Burrard Street bridge to Kitsilano Beach.
 This is one of my favourite Vancouver beaches because it has everything.
 It combines together all that is good from Second Beach and English Bay beach.
+In addition, exploring Kitsilano neighbourhood is one of the best things to do in Vancouver.

 Like Second Beach, there is a large outdoor pool overlooking the Pacific Ocean.
 It is open to the public in the summer and costs only a few dollars to enter.
 It has a large grassy area, playgrounds, and free tennis, beach volleyball and basketball courts.